CrayLabs/SmartSim/examples/MPO/README.rst

 candidate models.

-Since SmartSim is actually launching the model, we tell CrayAI to launch the evaluation script "locally", but we do specify that we would like 20 candidate evaluations to be run in parallel as follows:
+Since SmartSim is actually launching the model, we tell CrayAI to launch the evaluation script "locally", but we do specify that the 20 candidate evaluations should be run in parallel as follows:

 .. code-block:: python